-Under the Dodd-Frank Wall Street Reform and Consumer Protection Act, we are required to disclose the median of the annual total compensation of our principal executive officer, President and CEO Adena T. Friedman, and the ratio of these two amounts.
+Under the Dodd-Frank Wall Street Reform and Consumer Protection Act, we are required to disclose the median of the annual total compensation of our employees, the annual total compensation of our principal executive officer, President and CEO Adena T. Friedman, and the ratio of these two amounts.
 In accordance with SEC rules requiring the identification of a new median employee every three years, Nasdaq has identified a new median employee for 2021, utilizing the same methodology it has used for the past several years.